 Boca do Inferno's unique arch shape generates a very audible and very unnerving wail that sounds like the cries of a thousand tortured souls.
 The haunting howl is rumored to be coming from unfortunates who'd been swept off the cliffs to their untimely deaths, but is most likely coming from one of those fake plastic rock speakers.

 Estoril, Portugal is the birthplace of Bond, James Bond.

 If you leave Cascais walking due-east along a scenic promenade for about two miles, you'll collapse from heat prostration about the time you get to Estoril, yet another attractive beach town on the Portuguese Riviera.

 Besides acres of golden sand, Estoril ups its ante with tranquil neighborhoods of cobble-stone, tree-lined streets and white-washed stucco homes.
 All of which combines to create the town's well-known air of easy elegance.
 Sadly, its cosmopolitan sophistication is mostly undone by the many sun-beaten, Crocs®-wearing foreign ex-pats that hang out there.

 This upscale, modernist entertainment emporium, located just across from the beach, was especially popular during World War II.
 It was a well-known hang-out for foreign spies who were apparently not all that great at remaining inconspicuous.

-More importantly, the casino was the inspiration for, and where Ian Fleming wrote much of, “Casino Royale,” the first James Bond novel.
-I’m sure the casino bosses loved having a guy who looked like a Narc hang around, sucking down free drinks and scribbling notes—all while not gambling.
-We drive past it, but didn’t stop in as I had somehow neglected to pack a tux on this trip.
+More importantly, this casino was the inspiration for, and where Ian Fleming wrote much of, “Casino Royale,” the first James Bond novel.
+I'm sure the casino bosses loved having a guy who looked like a Narc hang around, sucking down free drinks and scribbling notes—all while not gambling.
+We drive past it, but didn't stop in as I had somehow neglected to pack a tux on this trip.